1 Introduction

 Client:

-Natural or legal person who has been admitted to trade cryptocurrency derivatives on the Deribit Platform (according to the rules of the Deribit Rulebook);
+Natural or legal person who has been admitted to trade cryptocurrency derivatives on Deribit FZE (according to the rules of the Deribit Exchange Rulebook) or is a client of DRB Panama Inc.

 Compliance Officer:

-the Deribit Employee appointed as such by the Executive Committee of Deribit.
+The Deribit FZE employee appointed as such by the Board of Deribit FZE.

 Entertainment: